Published: November 2, 2020 | Updated: November 18, 2020 | Posted by: Ricky Publico | Personal Finance

 (PHP 20,000 x 10 months) ÷ 12 months = PHP 16,666.67

 The 13th month pay rules in the Philippines were set so that the working Filipino class can “properly celebrate Christmas and New Year.”
 Even so, you should still take this opportunity to save more money instead of splurging all your bonuses during the holidays.
-You can have a great Christmas and still have enough money to enjoy the future.
+Make sure to keep money from this extra pay so you can enjoy your future as well.

 Ricky is the zaniest Senior Content Writer at Moneymax, with over five years of writing experience in the digital marketing industry.
 He is a huge fan of pro wrestling, smartphones, and binge-watching.
 Follow Ricky on LinkedIn.